Why use a pen name?

 For the last name, I wrote down a ton of possibilities, but finally settled on ‘Spell’.
 It’s mainly because of my love of the fantasy genre, and the magical elements within it.
 I originally chose the name when I was writing urban fantasy.
 But, even for my children’s books about cats, there’s still an element of magic in the stories, so it fits.

-‘Spell’ is also a bit of an homage to my work as a copywriter and copyeditor.
+‘Spell’ is also a bit of an homage to my work as a copywriter.
 So, it has a double meaning to me.

 Do you write under a pen name?
 I’d love to hear more about your name and how you chose it.
 Let me know on my Facebook page!